UnturnedDocs/UnturnedDocs/docs/scripting/sdg/unturned/steamplayer/isadmin.md

 > This page is incomplete, please help finish it by contributing.

-Gets or sets the players status as an admin.
+Gets or sets the player's status as an admin.

 ```C#
 public bool isAdmin { get; set; }